China has become a global hub for opportunities in the education sector.

 1. Curriculum Developer

 Educational institutions in China are constantly updating their curricula to meet global standards.
+Curriculum developers play a crucial role in designing and implementing innovative programs for students.

-- Researching and understanding educational trends.
+- Researching and analyzing global educational trends.

 - Developing subject-specific curricula for schools and training centers.